begbaj/ViT-VS/README.md

 - **Semantic Robustness**: High convergence rates even with image perturbations
 - **Category-level Generalization**: Works with unseen objects from same category

-This repository implements Image Based Visual Servoing (IBVS) that combines:
-- DINOv2 Vision Transformer for feature extraction
-- Feature correspondence matching
-- ROS and Gazebo simulation for evaluation setup in a Docker container

 ## Key Features